-Walk into any Black neighborhood in any city in this country and you will find a check-cashing store.
-You will find a payday lender.
-You will find a money order counter at the corner bodega and a wire transfer service at the gas station.
-What you will almost certainly not find is a bank.
-Not a real bank, with a vault and a lending officer and a sign that says it will hold your money and lend it back to your neighbor to start a business, buy a home, or send a child to college.
+In any Black neighborhood of any city in this country you will encounter a check-cashing store, along with a payday lender.
+Money order counters sit inside corner bodegas and wire transfer services operate at gas stations.
+What you will almost certainly not find is a bank—not a real bank with a vault, a lending officer, and a sign that says it will hold your money and lend it back to your neighbor to start a business, buy a home, or send a child to college.

-The combined assets of all eighteen Black-owned banks total less than $5 billion.
-That is an amount JPMorgan Chase, the largest bank in America, generates in profit roughly every three weeks (JPMorgan Chase Annual Report, 2023).
+All eighteen Black-owned banks hold combined assets totaling less than $5 billion, an amount that JPMorgan Chase, the largest bank in America, generates in profit roughly every three weeks (JPMorgan Chase Annual Report, 2023).

-This is not just a statistic about banking.
-It is a statement about power.
-A community that does not control its own financial institutions does not control its own economic destiny.
-It cannot decide who gets a loan and who does not.
-It cannot pick which businesses are funded and which are starved.
-It cannot invest its own deposits in its own neighborhood.
-It is, in the most basic economic sense, a colony — a territory whose wealth is extracted, processed, and sent elsewhere by institutions that have no stake in its survival.
+Beyond a simple banking statistic, this points to questions of power.
+Communities without control of their financial institutions lose hold of their economic destiny.
+They cannot decide loan recipients.
+They cannot choose which businesses receive funding and which are starved.
+Local deposits never find their way back into neighborhood investments.
+In the most basic economic sense, such a place operates as a colony — a territory whose wealth is extracted, processed, and sent elsewhere by institutions that have no stake in its survival.

 The Freedman’s Bank — The Wound That Never Healed

-The story of Black banking in America begins with a betrayal so complete that its effects are still visible 150 years later.
-In March 1865, Congress chartered the Freedman’s Savings Bank.
-It was a financial institution designed to serve the newly freed Black population.
-Frederick Douglass endorsed it.
-The federal government backed it.
-Tens of thousands of formerly enslaved people, many of them unable to read, deposited their small savings in an institution they were told was as safe as the government itself.
+The story of Black banking in America opens with a betrayal so total that its effects remain visible 150 years later.
+Congress chartered the Freedman’s Savings Bank in March 1865, a financial institution created to serve the newly freed Black population.
+Frederick Douglass endorsed it and the federal government offered its backing.
+Tens of thousands of formerly enslaved people, many unable to read, deposited their small savings in an institution they were told was as safe as the government itself.

 - Half the depositors received partial payments averaging less than sixty percent of their balances